zcodedoc/zCodeDoc.github.io/_posts/2018-01-17-dinner-n-10_a_react-redux_application.markdown

 Well in case you didn’t know, this site is a SPA, Single Page Application, *(did you know that acronym?)*

-Redux is what’s allowing my navigation system to work along side with React.
+React Router Dom is what’s allowing my navigation system to work along side with React.
 Using their snazzy ‘Browser Router’, ‘Link’ and ‘Switch’ components when a user clicks on one of the navigation links, the page transforms itself to display the associated component.

 And that my friends, is my cherry on top!